pop-os/shell/TESTING.md

 ## Miscellaneous

 - [ ] Close all windows-- no icons should be active in the GNOME launcher.
+- [ ] Open a window, enable tiling, stack the window, move to a different workspace, and disable tiling.
+The window should not become visible on the empty workspace.

 ## Enhancement Tests